Error estimators and their analysis for CG, Bi-CG and GMRES: Methods

-If $A=A^{T}$, A-norm and $l_{2}$ norm of error is given by $r_{k}^{T}A^{-1}r_{k}$ and $r_{k}^{T}A^{-2}r_{k}$ respectively.
-We are interested in approximating (\ref{A-norm}) and (\ref{l2 norm}).
-In the following sections we derive approximation of A-norm and $l_{2}$ norm of error for every iteration of BiCG iteration.
-The BiCG method is shown as Algorithm \ref{BiCG algorithm}.
+If $A=A^{T}$, A-norm and $l_{2}$ norm of error are given by $r_{k}^{T}A^{-1}r_{k}$ and $r_{k}^{T}A^{-2}r_{k}$ respectively.
+In the following sections, estimates of A-norm and $l_{2}$ norm of error at every iteration of BiCG are derived.
+BiCG is included as Algorithm \ref{BiCG algorithm} in the appendix for reference.